Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Coffee Bros.
 Colombian Decaf

 Coffee Bros. is a small-batch roasting company based out of New York.
-They offer a small range of single-origin coffees and carefully crafted in-house blends.
+They offer a small range of single-origin caffeinated coffee and carefully crafted in-house blends for all brew styles and coffee makers.

 For their decaf coffee offering, they have opted for single-origin coffee beans sourced from the high-altitude Huila region in Colombia.